-- Trigger efficiency: the trigger efficiency was studied during the pre-flight preparations with a system providing particle coincidence between two scintillators, one placed above the top and the other below the bottom TOF scintillators.
-The performance of the trigger system during the flight was also studied by comparing the experimental spatial distribution of triggers with the distribution given by the same simulation, which was used for the geometrical factor calculation, and an excellent agreement was found.
-From the pre-flight measurements, the efficiency was found to be close to 100% with an uncertainty of about 2%. - Geometrical factor: the method for calculating the geometrical factor used in this work was compared with two other techniques in the CAPRICE94 analysis [3], and it was found to be in agreement within 2% above 0.5 GV.
-Considering the similar geometrical configuration of CAPRICE98, it can be concluded that the uncertainty in the geometrical factor was about 2%. - Atmospheric secondaries: the estimate of the atmospheric secondaries was made by repeating the calculations of Papini et al. [35] using the spectra obtained in this experiment.
-We do not expect the systematic errors in this estimate to be larger than 10%, that gives a negligible (< 1%) influence on the results.
+the similar geometrical configuration of CA-PRICE98, it can be concluded that the uncertainty in the geometrical factor was about 2%.

+Atmospheric secondaries.
+The estimate of the atmospheric secondaries was made by repeating the calculations of Papini et al. [35] using the spectra obtained in this experiment.
+We do not expect the systematic errors in this estimate to be larger than 10%, that gives a negligible (<1%) influence on the results.
 The atmospheric secondaries were also affected by the uncertainty in the residual atmosphere above the gondola.
-The mean residual atmosphere was measured to be 5.5 g/cm by a pressure sensor owned and calibrated by the CAPRICE collaboration; the variation in altitude during the flight introduces a deviation from the mean of less than 0.3 g/cm.
+The mean residual atmosphere was measured to be 5.5 g/cm^2 by a pressure sensor owned and calibrated by the CAPRICE collaboration; the variation in altitude during the flight introduces a deviation from the mean of less than 0.3 g/cm^2 .
 The pressure was also measured by a detector owned and calibrated by the National Scientific Balloon Facility (NSBF).
-The NSBF pressure data were about 15% lower (i.e. about 4.6 g/cm) at float than the ones measured by our sensor.
-This introduces an uncertainty in the fluxes of less than 1.5% independent of energy. - Losses in the atmosphere and payload: the numbers of particles measured at the spectrometer were corrected for losses in the spectrometer and in the atmosphere.
+The NSBF pressure data were about 15% lower (i.e. about 4.6 g/cm^2) at float than the ones measured by our sensor.
+This introduces an uncertainty in the fluxes of less than 1.5% independent of energy.

+Losses in the atmosphere and payload.
+The numbers of particles measured at the spectrometer were corrected for losses in the spectrometer and in the atmosphere.
 10% uncertainty in the cross sections used in these calculations leads to a systematic error on the proton and helium nuclei fluxes of about 2% from losses in the payload and the residual atmosphere.
-An additional uncertainty of 1% should be considered due to the uncertainty in the atmosphere.
+An additional uncertainty of 1% should be considered due to the uncertainty in the atmospheric depths and the consequent effect on the losses in the atmosphere.

-Spectrometer resolution: the CAPRICE98 results were not deconvolved for the effect of the intrinsic spectrometer resolutions since the effect on the measured fluxes is smaller than the statistical errors.
+Spectrometer resolution.
+The CAPRICE98 results were not deconvolved for the effect of the intrinsic spectrometer resolutions since the effect on the measured fluxes is smaller than the statistical errors.
 Instead a systematic error has been included that accounts for the finite spectrometer resolution.
-Figure 2 shows the distribution of the deflection uncertainty for protons.
-The same method used for the CAPRICE94 experiment, see [3], was applied and, assuming as input a power law spectrum with $\gamma = -2.7$ , the systematic error found is less than 2% up to 200 GV and reaches 5% at 350 GV on the fluxes.
+Fig. 2 shows the distribution of the deflection uncertainty for protons.
+The same method used for the CAPRICE94 experiment, see [3], was applied and, assuming as input a power law spectrum with $\gamma = -2.7$, the systematic error found is less than 2% up to 200 GV and reaches 5% at 350 GV on the fluxes.